xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 **Second Way**

-[ImpersonateLoggedOnUser function - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-impersonateloggedonuser) can be used to impersonate the security context of a logged-on user through token.
+[ImpersonateLoggedOnUser](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-impersonateloggedonuser) can be used to impersonate the security context of a logged-on user through token.

 ```cpp
 BOOL ImpersonateLoggedOnUser(